Co-dfns/Co-dfns/Papers/2015-spring-array/1_Title_Abstract.md

+# Title

-Title: Accelerating Information Experts through Compiler Design
+Accelerating Information Experts through Compiler Design

-Abstract:
+# Abstract

 Dyalog APL is a tool of thought for information experts, enabling rapid and effective development of domain-centric software without the costly software